moveworks/developer-docs/use-case-guides/coupa-approvals-notifications/README.md

 # Congratulations!

 You just gave your employees the ability to approve requisition requests through your Copilot.
-Look at our other Workday use cases below to further improve their experience below, and get inspired on what to build next.
+Look at our other Coupa use cases below to further improve their experience below, and get inspired on what to build next.